 - Data types that do not map to an ArcGIS data type will not appear in ArcGIS.

 - Feature classes must contain one spatial reference and one type of geometry: either points, lines, or polygons.
-ArcGIS determines the spatial reference and geometry type from the table metadata or from the first row.
+ArcGIS determines the spatial reference and geometry type from the table metadata or from the first row in the table.
 If the spatial reference cannot be determined, you will be prompted to provide spatial reference information.
 Only features of that type and spatial reference will be displayed.

 - ArcGIS does not place delimiters around table and field names.
-Tables with names or field names that require delimiters cannot be displayed in the map.
+Tables with names or field names that require delimiters cannot be displayed on the map.
+See Database data and ArcGIS for more information.

 - Features must pass ArcGIS geometry validation.